Last Updated on

 Even culinary and cultural traditions — like an English tea service, the famous Peabody ducks, Arabic coffee service — convey a sense of regional pride and uniqueness that guests aren’t likely to find elsewhere.

-2. FEW OR POOR OPTIONS FOR GUESTS ON SPECIAL DIETS
+2. FEW OR POOR HOTEL FOOD AND BEVERAGE OPTIONS FOR GUESTS ON SPECIAL DIETS

 It’s difficult to make everyone happy, but the typical restaurant customer today is accustomed to choices.
 If a menu doesn’t address at least some of those preferences, it’s likely to turn diners off and seem dated.

 And it’s not enough simply to add dishes that appeal to these groups.
 They need to be clearly but subtly labeled.
 If the kitchen is willing to adapt dishes to accommodate diners (which should be a given in this day and age), the menu should make note of that.

 Some hotel chains have gotten this right in recent years.
 Sheraton’s Color Your Plate campaign encouraged guests to add three colors from fruit and vegetables to their plate, to help increase energy (and keep in shape) while traveling.
 The program educated Sheraton guests about the importance of a healthy lifestyle and included menu items with that represented an ideal dietary balance.